Share this

 Follow directions closely to reduce risk.

-Herbicides with active ingredients triclopyr and/or glyphosate, used individually or in a mixture, are effective chemical treatments for hedge bindweed.
+Some herbicides are available for home use.
+Some are listed below.
+These active ingredients are suggested chemical treatments to control hedge bindweed.
 Look for these chemical names in the “Active Ingredients” section of product labels.

-• The white box on the example product label highlights active ingredient triclopyr.
-Text on the label states “Kills completely.”
+• A white box on the example label highlights active ingredient glyphosate.

 Herbicide Application Tips